/

 1. Keep it simple and concise

-2. Make sure the whole team contributes
+2. Make sure the project team contributes

 The person leading the project (usually a project manager) is responsible for producing this status report.
 Still, a project is a team effort, and the PM should be getting input from across the team.
 Using a template makes this process much easier, as everyone knows what information they need to provide each time.